Baseflow/flutter-geocoding/CONTRIBUTING.md

    to generate an SSH key.
  * Clone your forked repo on your local development machine: `git clone git@github.com:<your_name_here>/flutter-geocoding.git`
  * Change into the `flutter-geocoding` directory: `cd flutter-geocoding`
- * Add an upstream to the original repo, so that fetch from the master repository and not your clone: `git remote add upstream git@github.com:Baseflow/flutter-geocoding.git`
+ * Add an upstream to the original repo, so that fetch from the main repository and not your clone: `git remote add upstream git@github.com:Baseflow/flutter-geocoding.git`

 Running the example project
 ---------------------------